hindumrao/hindumrao.github.io/_research/2022-10-22-effects-of-glp-1-receptor-agonists-on-cardiovascular-outcomes-in-patients-with-type-2-diabetes-and-chronic-kidney-disease-a-systematic-review-and-meta-analysis.md

 ---
-title: Effects of GLP-1 receptor agonists on cardiovascular outcomes in patients with type 2 diabetes and chronic kidney disease- A systematic review and meta-analysis
+title: "Effects Of GLP-1 Receptor Agonists On Cardiovascular Outcomes In Patients With Type 2 Diabetes And Chronic Kidney Disease: A Systematic Review And Meta-analysis"
 date: 2022-10-22
 image: '/images/effects_of_glp1.jpg'
 ---